 I came across an article in Time, which highlighted five important tax points for individuals who are divorcing or have divorced.
 A quick summary: 1.
 One’s filing status ( i.e. married or single) is dictated by your marital status on December 31 regardless of the date you were divorced or married during the calendar year….

-A post-nuptial agreement is signed after a couple marries.
-The agreement can address the same issues which a pre-nuptial agreement would.
-For example, alimony, property distribution and other financial considerations upon a divorce can be set forth in a post-nuptial agreement.
+A Post-nuptial Agreement in Connecticut is signed after a couple marries.
+The Agreement can address the same issues which a Pre-nuptial Agreement would.
+For example, alimony, property distribution and other financial considerations upon a divorce can be set forth in a Post-nuptial Agreement.
 Post-nuptial agreements are legally permissible in Connecticut.
-Courts have held that these agreements are…
+Courts have held that these…

 What information exists concerning a child’s adoption in Connecticut?
 Probate Court files.
 Probate Courts in Connecticut have jurisdiction over adoption.
 The Probate Court files contain the identity of the biological parents but also the file has a study performed by DCF which has very detailed information surrounding the circumstances of the parents and the reasons…